50 ways to make your first $1 million

 Because, let's face it, these days, it's pretty much impossible to nickel-and-dime your way to a $1 million.

-Take that 40% to 50% of your paycheck and "invest [it] into more than one source," White says.
+Take that 40% to 50% of your paycheck and "invest into more than one source," White says.
 That includes stocks, bonds, real estate and mutual funds.
-But if you're already overwhelmed (we get it: investing is terrifying) ...
+But if you're already overwhelmed, we get it: investing is terrifying.

 There are plenty of investing apps out there that can get you started.
-Some apps, like Betterment and Wealthfront, are robo-advisers, while others serve as online investment brokers.
+Some apps, like Betterment and Wealthfront, are robo-advisors, while others serve as online investment brokers.
 Think Robinhood and Stash.
-And then there's Acorns, which lets you invest spare your change.
-You can find a rundown of how these apps work here.
+And then there's Acorns, which lets you invest your spare change.

 If your employer matches up to a certain amount, well, that's the amount you should deposit into the fund each paycheck.
 Otherwise, you're basically leaving free money on the table.

-Terrifying, we know, but think about how much Facebook stock originally sold for ($38 per share) and how much it's worth now ($170.96 as of writing this.)
+Terrifying, we know, but think about how much Facebook stock originally sold for after its IPO ($38 per share) and how much it's worth now ($185.85 as of writing this.)
 Of course, be sure to consult a financial adviser before making any major investments.

 If you decide to downsize — or, maybe, when you decide to downsize — make some money off of your still salvageable stuff.
 There are plenty of sites and apps, like eBay and Poshmark, that'll help you save your gently used wares to the masses.